Biomedical Engineering

 The Numbers Support This Major

-128 schools offer this major, giving you reasonable options.
-Compare net prices and graduate earnings at your specific target schools - the range between the best and worst ROI within this field is substantial.
+128 schools offer this major, so you have real options.
+Compare net price and graduate earnings at your actual target schools - the spread between the best and worst ROI in this field is wide.

-The top school for this major by earnings is Tulane University of Louisiana, where graduates earn $112,914 four years out.
-But averages hide a wide range - where you attend and what you do with the degree matter as much as the major itself.
+The top earner here is Tulane University of Louisiana, where graduates pull $112,914 four years out.
+But an average hides a wide spread - where you go, and what you do with the degree, matter as much as the major itself.

 Earnings data represents median earnings 4 years after graduation for graduates of bachelor's programs, as reported by the U.S. Department of Education College Scorecard.
 Individual outcomes vary significantly based on career path, location, and other factors.